 With the DAYTONA 500 less than two weeks away, the eyes of the sports world will be turning to Central Florida, but for golfers, the end of the Great American Race is the just the beginning of the good times.

-Home to 28 courses, Daytona Beach’s spring golf season offers players a multitude of packages that are long on quality and value.
+The spring season offers players a multitude of Daytona Beach Stay and Play Golf Packages that are long on quality and value.
 With average high temperatures of 71 degrees F in February, 74 degrees in March, 79 degrees in April and 85 degrees in May, Daytona Beach’s weather is as appealing as its golf offerings.

 Three Outstanding Golf Packages Are Helping Drive Interest in Destination

-With the 2018 golf season on the immediate horizon, here are a sampling of Daytona Beach golf packages players are flocking to:
+With the 2020 golf season arriving faster than Kevin Harvick roaring toward the checkered flag, here are a sampling of Daytona Beach Golf Group Getaway Packages players are flocking to:

 Best of all, Daytona Beach’s golf package combinations are nearly endless (and interchangeable).
 The area is home to three courses that are part of the Historic Florida Golf Trail – New Smyrna Golf Club, The South Course at Daytona Beach Golf Club and Riviera Country Club – in addition a multitude of modern 4-star designs, such as Victoria Hills and Venetian Bay.